 4. It’s well worth spending a couple of nights in Reykjavik on the way home.
 Don’t worry about including the famous Golden Circle in your itinerary – you’ll see all the highlights on your Ring Road adventure.
 Read my guide to 48 hours in Reykjavik for inspiration.

-5. Remember to take out extra travel insurance.
+5. Remember to take out extra International Insurance.
 Especially for the car.
 Be careful when you open the car doors, because the wind can be insanely strong and has been known to bend doors in the wrong direction – costing drivers a small fortune.
 We partnered with Europe Assist for this trip – read my guide to staying safe in Iceland to find out more.

 The top 5 reasons to travel with girl friends

 The benefits of travelling with girlfriends are innumerable, but here are 5 that really stand out for me:

 1. Everyone agreeing that it’s best to stop and ask for directions